-Let’s Get Cooking is the largest national network of healthy cooking clubs for children and their families in the country.
+Let’s Get Cooking is this country’s largest network of healthy cooking clubs for children and their families.

-We were set up by the Children’s Food Trust – the charity on a mission to get every child eating well – in 2007.
-Our first 5000 clubs were created and supported with Big Lottery funding and have already reached more than 3 million people.
+We were set up by the Children’s Food Trust in 2007.
+Our first 5000 clubs were created in schools and supported with Big Lottery funding and have already reached more than 3 million people.

-With support from our national partners, we’re committed to getting even more children cooking this year by providing training, support and resources to thousands of Let’s Get Cooking clubs in 2015.
+With support from The Tesco Eat Happy Project, we’re committed to getting even more children cooking this year by providing training, support and resources to thousands of Let’s Get Cooking clubs.

-By sharing our expertise with organisations across the country, including The Prince’s Trust, The People’s Health Trust, Iceland Foods Charitable Foundation, WRAP and various primary care trusts, we are also supporting the delivery of cooking activities designed to get young people and adults cooking.
+And by sharing our expertise with many other organisations across the country including The Prince’s Trust, The People’s Health Trust, Iceland Foods Charitable Foundation, WRAP and various primary care trusts, we’re supporting the delivery of cooking activities to help even more young people and adults to get cooking.

 “Our club is not just about eating healthily but having fun with food, learning new stuff and overcoming barriers, trying things for the first time, with their friends and without pressure, learning where food comes from.
 Let’s Get Cooking is changing lives – how amazing is that?”